wp-plugins/ubercx-shipping-tracking/readme.txt

 * Easily see which orders have shipped or not, right from the order summary screen - saves time and effort
 * No more answering emails an phone calls with customers looking for their shipping information

+**Demo server with installed plugin**
+<a href="http://demo.snapcx.io/wordpress/index.php/product/blue-shirt?utm_source=wordpress&utm_medium=landing&utm_campaign=tracking" target="_blank">Click here</a>

 = Screencast video on how to install and use = [youtube https://www.youtube.com/watch?v=NgzDcMgCLSM]

+**Related Plugins**
+Enhance your checkout experience for your customers by providing them real time address validation on shipping address.
+See our other plugin for [Address Validation and Correction](https://wordpress.org/plugins/woo-address-validation/)

 == Frequently Asked Questions ==

 = What shipping services does the plugin support? =

 Currently we support USPS, UPS, FedEX & DHL.
 We are constantly adding new services.
-If you have a particular service you would like to see us include, [contact us here](https://ubercx.io/contact?utm_source=wordpress&utm_medium=landing&utm_campaign=tracking)
+If you have a particular service you would like to see us include, [contact us here](https://snapcx.io/contact?utm_source=wordpress&utm_medium=landing&utm_campaign=tracking)

-= Why do I need an UberCX Account? =
+= Why do I need an snapCX Account? =

 Firstly the accounts are free, no credit card required.
 We use an account as we have a set of back-end services that provide the shipping information.
 We have a free tier, and for a lot of stores this is all they need.
 If you happen to be a high-volume store then we charge a modest amount.
-You can [sign up for an account here](https://ubercx.io/signup/free?utm_source=wordpress&utm_medium=landing&utm_campaign=tracking)
+You can [sign up for an account here](https://snapcx.io/signup/free?utm_source=wordpress&utm_medium=landing&utm_campaign=tracking)

 = How can I get help for this plugin? =

-UberCX provides premier level support.
-Simply [contact us here](https://ubercx.io/contact?utm_source=wordpress&utm_medium=landing&utm_campaign=tracking) and we'll get back to you ASAP
+snapCX provides premier level support.
+Simply [contact us here](https://snapcx.io/contact?utm_source=wordpress&utm_medium=landing&utm_campaign=tracking) and we'll get back to you ASAP

 = Screencast video on how to install and use = [youtube https://www.youtube.com/watch?v=NgzDcMgCLSM]